cnabio/cnab-spec/400-claims.md

 ### How the Claim is Used

 The claim is used to inform any CNAB tooling about how to address a particular installation.
-For example, given the claim record, a package manager that implements CNAB should be able to:
+For example, given the claim record, a runtime that implements the CNAB Claims spec should be able to:

 - List the _names_ of the installations, given a _bundle name_
 - Given an installation's _name_, return the _bundle info_ that is installed under that name